JK: Army colonel and major, Dy SP killed in gunfight with terrorists | Law-Order

 - India

-An Army Colonel commanding a battalion, a Major of a unit and a Deputy Superintendent of Jammu and Kashmir Police were killed in a gunfight with terrorists in the higher reaches of Kokorenag area in the south of the valley, officials said here on Wednesday.
+An Army Colonel commanding a battalion, a Major and a Jammu and Kashmir Police Deputy Superintendent were killed in a gunfight with terrorists in the higher reaches of Kokorenag area in the valley while two soldiers were missing, officials said here on Wednesday.

 Colonel Manpreet Singh, Commanding Officer of 19 Rashtriya Rifles, Major Ashish Dhonack, and Deputy Superintendent Humayun Bhat were critically injured in the gunfight with terrorists that ensued in the Garol area of Anantnag district in the morning hours of Wednesday.